ericsj/Brazilian-stocks-data-scraper/README.md

 ![screenshot](https://user-images.githubusercontent.com/47046552/166299837-966948d8-059c-4b9a-bfb8-d5f6dfc1a6c0.png)

 <h2>About</h2>
-This project scrapes and stores the following data associated with stocks from the Brazilian market:
+This project scrapes and stores the following Brazilian stock market data:

-- Name
+- Company Name
-- Price
+- Company Price
-- Sector
+- Company Sector
-- Price/profit
+- Company Price/profit
-- Net worth
+- Company Net worth

 It is composed of three modules:
-1. A web crawler/scraper focused in Brazilian stocks data.
+1. A web crawler/scraper focused on Brazilian stock market data.
 It uses <a href='https://www.fundamentus.com.br/detalhes.php?papel='>this link</a> to get stock acronyms and to create a list of individual stock information links.
 Then it uses the links to scrape data from two sources: <a href='https://www.fundamentus.com.br/'>Fundamentus</a> and <a href='https://br.financas.yahoo.com/'>Brazilian Yahoo Finances</a>.
 It also has a script to upload data to the server.
 (The crawling/scraping code is located in folder "/stock_info_scraper")
 2. A Node.js backend to store the scraped data.
 3. A frontend developed using React and MaterialUI where it is possible to search for a stock acronym.